ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 - Learn about Observability tools and practices.
 A good rule of thumb is to use tools from the [Cloud Native Computing Foundation Observability And Analysis landscape.][13]
-Most interviews ask you to configure not only instrumentation but also alerts and dashboards for services and infrastructure.
+Most interviews, in my experience, will ask you to configure not only instrumentation but also alerts and dashboards for services and infrastructure.

+If you are targeting sysadmin positions, they probably will overlap with the previous points but also require the following:

+- Networking fundamentals and Software Defined Networking.
+- Operating System maintenance and provisioning (package management, configuration).
+- Container/VM Orchestration Tools (Kubernetes is the most popular nowadays).

 [1]: https://twitter.com/patkua
 [2]: https://www.youtube.com/watch?v=v_nhv6aY1Kg